Preserving Privacy in Personalized Models for Distributed Mobile Services: Personalized Models and Privacy Implications

 \textbf{Contributors.} We assume there exists a set $\mathcal{G}$ of unique users who allow their data to be used to train a multi-user ML model, $M_G$, for next location prediction.
 These users serve as \textit{contributors} for $M_G$.

 \textbf{Users.} We consider a set of honest unique users $\mathcal{P}$, disjoint from $\mathcal{G}$, that use the location-aware application.
 We assume all users in $\mathcal{P}$ employ a transfer learning-based personalization method (see Section \ref{sec:tl_personalization}) and general model $M_G$ to build personal models.
-These users protect their data by keeping it local and personal ML model by only allowing black-box access to the service provider.
+These users protect their data by keeping it local and only allowing the service provider black-box access to the personal ML model.

 \textbf{Service Provider.} We consider a service provider $\mathbb{S}$ that hosts the location-aware mobile application. $\mathbb{S}$ has access to the data sequences of users in set $\mathcal{G}$ using which it trains $M_G$, and only black-box access to trained personal models of users in $\mathcal{P}$.
 We assume $\mathbb{S}$ has the ability to query and observe the model output and associated confidence scores for all classes.
 We consider $\mathbb{S}$ to be a honest-but-curious adversary that attempts to learn historical mobility pattern of users in $\mathcal{P}$ using their personal ML models.